-The public can access the electronic copy of the Annual Report via SGXNET as well as MLT's website.
-All Unitholders will receive a booklet containing instructions on accessing the Annual Report online with the option of receiving a printed version of the Annual Report, a notice of annual general meeting and a proxy form with instructions on the appointment of proxies.
+The public can access the electronic copy of the Annual Report via SGXNET as well as MLT's website and all Unitholders will receive a booklet containing the Message from the Chairman and CEO, instructions on accessing the Annual Report online with the option of receiving a printed version of the Annual Report, a notice of annual general meeting and a proxy form with instructions on the appointment of proxies.
 The notice of annual general meeting is also published via SGXNET and MLT's website as well as in the newspaper.

-An annual general meeting is held once a year to provide a platform for Unitholders to interact with the Board and Management, in particular the Chairman of the Board, the Chairman of the AC, the CEO and the CFO.
+An annual general meeting is held once a vear to provide a platform for Unitholders to interact with the Board and Management, in particular the Chairman of the Board, the Chairman of the AC, the CEO and the CFO.

 The external auditors are also present to address Unitholders' queries about the audit and the financial statements of the Group.

-The Manager will be conducting MLT's 15th annual general meeting in a wholly physical format.
-Please refer to the notice of annual general meeting for further information.
-A record of the Directors' attendance at the annual general meeting can be found in the records of their attendance of meetings set out at pages 80 to 81 of the Annual Report.
+The Manager will be conducting MLT's 13th annual general meeting by hybrid means and therefore, arrangements will be put in place to allow Unitholders to participate in the meeting.
+Please refer to the notice of annual general meeting dated 27 June 2022 for further information.

+A record of the Directors' attendance at the annual general meeting can be found in the records of their attendance of meetings set out at page 111 of the Annual Report.

 Provision 11.4 of the Code requires an issuer's constitutive documents to allow for absentia voting at general meetings of Unitholders.
-The Trust Deed currently does not provide for absentia voting which may be considered by the

-Manager following careful study. to ensure that the integrity of information and authentication of the identity of Unitholders through the web are not compromised, and legislative changes are effected to recognise remote voting.
+The Trust Deed currently does not provide for absentia voting which may be considered by the Manager following careful study, to ensure that the integrity of information and authentication of the identity of Unitholders through the web are not compromised, and legislative changes are effected to recognise remote voting.
 The Manager is of the view that despite the deviation from Provision 11.4 of the Code, its current practice remains consistent with Principle 11 of the Code as a whole because Unitholders nevertheless have opportunities to communicate their views on matters affecting the Group even when they are not in attendance at general meetings.
-For example, in an ordinary meeting setting (i.e. physical meetings), Unitholders may appoint proxies to attend, speak and vote, on their behalf, at general meetings.
-Unitholders such as nominee companies which provide custodial services for securities not constrained by the two-proxy limitation and are able to appoint more than two proxies to attend, speak and vote at general meetings.
+For example, in an ordinary meeting setting (i.e. physical meetings), Unitholders may appoint proxies to attend, speak and vote. on their behalf, at general meetings.
 Where a general meeting is convened, all Unitholders are entitled to receive a circular enclosing a proxy form with instructions on the appointment of proxies.
-The Manager informs the Unitholders of the rules governing the general meetings prior to voting at an annual general meeting or any other general meeting and the voting procedures will be made known to the Unitholders to facilitate them in exercising their votes.
+Prior to voting at an annual general meeting or any other general meeting, the voting procedures will be made known to the Unitholders to facilitate them in exercising their votes.

-To safeguard Unitholders' interests and rights, a separate resolution is proposed for each substantially separate issue at an annual general meeting and any other general meeting.
+To safeguard Unitholders' interests and rights, a separate resolution is proposed for each substantially separate issue at an annual general meeting.
 Each resolution proposed at an annual general meeting and any other general meeting will be voted on by way of electronic polling.
 An independent scrutineer is also appointed to validate the vote tabulation and procedures.
 The Manager will announce the results of the votes cast for and against each resolution and the respective percentages and prepare minutes of such meetings.